tance77/Fembot/README.md

      - The ID to your private spotify playlist (Click the orange links on the webpage if you need help finding this information)
      - Your spotify username (Click the orange links on the webpage if you need help finding this information.)
      - A restart may or may not be required after you have configured your bot.
+     - If you channel is 18+ you need to log into twitch as your bot and approve yourself being able to talk in 18+ channels

 #Running The Bot
   - MAKE SURE SHUFFLE IS OFF ON SPOTIFY